acronym-ventures/docs/src/legal-terms-and-policies/Privacy-Policy.md

 #### **SHARING OF PERSONAL INFORMATION**

-We do not share the personal information you provide other organizations with without your express consent, except as described in this Privacy Policy.
+We do not share personal information you provide to other organizations without your express consent, except as described in this Privacy Policy.
 We disclose personal information to third parties under the following circumstances: